oliviaastencio/shewanella_genome/README.md

 It requires an input file named RefSeq.tsv located in the data/ directory.

 The file can be obtained directly from the NCBI Datasets portal using the following link:
-🔗 NCBI Datasets – Shewanella genomes (RefSeq, complete and annotated)
+🔗 NCBI Datasets – Shewanella genomes (https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=22&annotated_only=true&refseq_annotation=true&assembly_level=2:3)

 This table contains metadata for each genome to be downloaded, including:
 - Organism name